 Noah worked as the head songleader at URJ Camp Harlam for two non-consecutive summers, and his work at the camp helped grow the songleading culture immensely.
 His last Shabbat Shira at camp was song-led by 20 different staff and older campers who understood the power of helping a community like Camp Harlam to sing beautifully.
 Since that time, he has led music in Israel and in Southern California as he has progressed in his rabbinical studies, and will soon be visiting .other communities across the country

-Noah’s first album, Ashira L’Adonai, was recorded in October of 2018 and produced and engineered by Jewish touring artists Dan Nichols and grammy-nominated sound engineer and drummer Mark Niemec.
-He visits communities from time to time to lead services, perform concerts, and teach.
+Noah’s first album, Ashira L’Adonai, was recorded in October 2018 and produced and engineered by Jewish touring artists Dan Nichols and grammy-nominated sound engineer and drummer Mark Niemec.
+His second album, My Whole Heart, was released in 2022.